Fabric3/samples/README.md

 Documentation
 ----------------

-* The samples documentation can be found at http://docs.fabric3.org/display/fabric3/Getting+Started.
+* The samples documentation can be found at https://fabric3.atlassian.net/wiki/display/FABRIC/Getting+Started.

 Reporting Issues
 ----------------

-* If you experience a problem or would like to suggest improvements, send a note to the user list (http://xircles.codehaus.org/projects/fabric3/lists) or file a JIRA issue (http://jira.codehaus.org/browse/FABRICTHREE).
+* If you experience a problem or would like to suggest improvements, send a note to the user list (http://xircles.codehaus.org/projects/fabric3/lists) or file a JIRA issue.